 We understand the delicate balance between home and school and recognize the added challenge of parents who have chosen to continue their education while raising a family.
 Making your child care decisions should be among your most thoughtful decisions you will ever make.
 Let us help put your mind at ease.

 This general information page should answer the most frequently raised concerns and questions of our clients.
-Should you find you have questions beyond what we have provided and after you have viewed our mandatory new client orientation video, please do not hesitate to talk with us personally.
+Should you find you have questions beyond what we have provided and after you have viewed our mandatory Parent orientation video, please do not hesitate to talk with us personally.

 Curriculum and Daily Schedule